Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-event-reference.md

 Whenever the configuration extension dispatches the Configuration Response Content event, the Identity extension fetches the URL of the Experience Cloud Identity Service,  Experience Cloud Organization Identifier, and the Privacy status settings.

-This event will be generated in the following scenarios:
+This event is generated in the following scenarios:

 - Initial config requested by the customer.
 - Configuration modified (remote update or local developer action).